Electronic waste: Benefits of recycling

-Benefits of recycling are extended when responsible recycling methods are used.
-In the U.S., responsible recycling aims to minimize the dangers to human health and the environment that disposed and dismantled electronics can create.
-Responsible recycling ensures best management practices of the electronics being recycled, worker health and safety, and consideration for the environment locally and abroad.
+The benefits of recycling are extended when responsible recycling methods are used.
+In the U.S., responsible recycling aims to minimize the risks to human health and the environment posed by disposed and dismantled electronics.
+Responsible recycling ensures best management practices for the electronics being recycled, worker health and safety, and consideration of the environment locally and abroad.
 In Europe, metals that are recycled are returned to companies of origin at a reduced cost.
 Through a committed recycling system, manufacturers in Japan have been pushed to make their products more sustainable.
-Since many companies were responsible for the recycling of their own products, this imposed responsibility on manufacturers requiring many to redesign their infrastructure.
+Since many companies were responsible for recycling their own products, this imposed a new responsibility on manufacturers, requiring many to redesign their infrastructure.
 As a result, manufacturers in Japan have the added option to sell the recycled metals.

-Improper management of e-waste is resulting in a significant loss of scarce and valuable raw materials, such as gold, platinum, cobalt and rare earth elements.
+Improper management of e-waste is resulting in a significant loss of scarce and valuable raw materials, such as gold, platinum, cobalt, and rare earth elements.
 As much as 7% of the world's gold may currently be contained in e-waste, with 100 times more gold in a tonne of e-waste than in a tonne of gold ore.